ServBay Database File Management & Migration Guide

 Backing Up Redis

-# Be sure the Redis service is running, or that automatic saving (BGSAVE) is enabled
+# Make sure Redis server is running, or auto-save (BGSAVE) is configured

 cp /Applications/ServBay/db/redis/dump.rdb /Applications/ServBay/backup/dump.rdb